Unfiltered Clarity

 The pressure within LGBTQ+ communities to be endlessly grateful for any acceptance creates a dangerous silence around the ways chosen family can fail us.
 We're expected to cherish every queer friendship, overlook every betrayal, and never acknowledge when our supposedly enlightened communities replicate the same exclusion, judgment, and toxicity we fled from originally.

-A client once described feeling trapped between gratitude and resentment: "I'm supposed to be thankful that these people even want to be around someone like me.
+"I'm supposed to be thankful that these people even want to be around someone like me.
 But when they treat me badly, I can't complain because then I'm ungrateful.
 It's like I have to choose between having community or having boundaries."

-This impossible bind—accept mistreatment or risk isolation—recreates the very dynamics many of us experienced in our families of origin.
+This impossible bind (accept mistreatment or risk isolation) recreates the very dynamics many of us experienced in our families of origin.
 The child who learned to accept crumbs of affection rather than demand respect becomes the adult who tolerates poor treatment from chosen family rather than risk abandonment again.

 When Safe Spaces Become Unsafe